- 3 medium carrots, sliced

 - Pastry for single-crust pie (9 inches)

-- Place the carrots, potatoes and turnip in a large saucepan; cover with water.
+- Place carrots, potatoes and turnip in a large saucepan; cover with water.
 Bring to a boil.
-Reduce heat; cover and cook for 10-15 minutes or until vegetables are tender.
+Reduce heat; cover and cook for 10-15 minutes or until tender.

 - Drain vegetables and place in a large bowl; stir in the white sauce, chicken, peas, mushrooms and onions.
 Transfer to a greased 2-qt. round baking dish.

 - Place pastry over filling; trim, seal and flute edges.
 Cut slits in top.
-Cover and freeze for up to 3 months or bake at 375° for 25-30 minutes or until crust is golden brown and filling is bubbly.
+Bake at 375° for 25-30 minutes or until crust is golden brown and filling is bubbly.
+Yield: 4 servings.